Talking of fruit farming in Kenya, I will take you through a journey that highlights the facts behind being a successful fruit farmer in Kenya.

-- What is the best months do the liked fruits do well?
+- What are the best months do the liked fruits do well?

 - which months is there fruit scarcity?

-After getting answers to the above three question quickly make decisions that revolve around supply, demand, and market.
+After getting answers to the above three questions quickly make decisions that revolve around supply, demand, and market.

 Nine Fruits that are most liked in Kenya (Consumed)